 The minimum and maximum enlistment age for joining the military differs by each branch of the military.
 The earliest is 17 with parental consent and the maximum is 39 but see below for the specific age limits by each branch of service.

 This does not mean that the age requirements are not similar, but there is no Defense Department-wide standard.
 Each branch of service sets their own.
+So what’s the oldest age you can be to enlist in the military?

-Here are five things to know about military enlistment age limits and other criteria for joining the military.
+Here are things to know about military enlistment age limits and other criteria for joining the military.

 #1.
 The Minimum Age Permitted to Join the Military

 In all cases except for the Navy Reserve, the minimum age permitted is 17 with parental consent in writing.
 Those 18 and older are permitted to join the military without parental consent.
 The Navy Reserve minimum age is 18.
+Federal law says no military branch can enlist someone over the age of 42; however each service may set their own policy below that age limit.

 Military Maximum Age Requirements: